CapableCat/RRFE/README.md

 > Tiny-ImageNet

 > ImageNet

->
-Place the dataset in the data folder in the root directory.
+Place the dataset in the data_manager/dataset folder

 # Trainning